electron-userland/electron-builder/docs/Options.md

 Array of option objects.
 Order is important — first item will be used as a default auto-update server on Windows (NSIS).

+Amazon S3 — `https` must be used, so, if you use direct Amazon S3 endpoints, format `https://s3.amazonaws.com/bucket_name/` [must be used](http://stackoverflow.com/a/11203685/1910191).
+And do not forget to make files/directories public.

 | Name | Description
 | --- | ---
 | **provider** | <a name="PublishConfiguration-provider"></a>The provider, one of `github`, `bintray`, `generic`.